BasPieren/web-design-1819/README.md

 > "Larissa zit thuis achter haar laptop en wil een vakantie gaan boeken.
 Ze heeft een drukke periode achter de rug en wil even helemaal ontspannen.
 Ze navigeert naar de website van en vliegtuig maatschapij en begint met het invullen van het bookings formulier."

 ### Iteration
 First I started off by choosing the concept I wanted to make an extra iteration on.
-I found the idea of using sound and speech, to give the user an extra dimension that they cant get by watching images, very interesting.
+I found the idea of using sound and speech, to give the user an extra dimension that they can't get by watching visuals or images, very interesting.
 Most of the time when you arrive on the website of an airline you can see all kind of visual triggers that can give you a real vacation feeling.
 When a visually impaired person gets on a website they aren't able to see those images and are only able to book their vacation using a robotic form.

 My idea is to turn that robotic form into a pleasant experience designed to give a visually impaired user that vacation feeling that they can't get from watching visuals images by using speech and sound.

-I started off by removing all the elements my concept would not need like for example the navigation and saving the users answers.
-That left me with the following page structure:
+I started off by removing all the elements my concept would not need so I could focus solely on the booking form.
+That left me with the following page layout:

 Homepage (Old)                                    |  Homepage (New) :------------------------------------------------:|:-------------------------: